bjornharrtell/jsts/README.md

 ===================

-Aims to port [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) to JavaScript with OpenLayers compatiblity.
+Aims to port [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) to JavaScript with OpenLayers compatibility.
 The core geometry classes are inherited from OpenLayers.Geometry and extended with API as close as possible to the corresponding JTS Topology Suite geometry classes.